Skip to content

 Hardware Registration and Configuration Application

 The Hardware Registration and Configuration is for use with new, unprogrammed boards -- essentially factory use.
 The application provides both a web interface and underlying API calls used by the web interface.
+You only need to use this application once after the board is manufactured.

 Controller Application